juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 {Just shut up and listen!} Moni reprimanded.

 [What you are observing in this visual is the world getting sucked dry of all vibrance,] Tron stated, and the scene started to fast-forward.
-Planets were getting dessicated while the tentacles extended further outwards, growing to a point of engulfing galaxies in their whole.
-Creatures kept dying and more and more nonsense entities of green, red, pink and purple started to populate the world.
+The desolation that played out was a nightmarish symphony of entropy, a relentless march towards the annihilation of vibrancy and life itself.

+The world, once vibrant and teeming with vitality, was now a desolate wasteland.
+The fast-forwarded scenes depicted planets being ruthlessly drained of their life force, a cosmic vampirism that left nothing but arid landscapes and barren expanses.
+The very essence of existence was being mercilessly sucked dry, leaving behind a haunting tableau of cosmic decay.

+The tentacles, once mere extensions of the cosmic horror, now grew with insatiable hunger.
+They reached outwards, extending their suffocating grip across the celestial canvas, their tendrils growing thicker and more pervasive.
+What started as a localized threat had metamorphosed into a cosmic plague, engulfing entire galaxies in an ever-expanding abyss of despair.

+As the planets were dessicated, the once-thriving ecosystems collapsed into nothingness.
+Creatures, unable to withstand the relentless drain on their life force, succumbed to the inexorable pull of the tentacles.
+The scenes were a harrowing testament to the unyielding cruelty of the cosmic forces at play.

+The influx of nonsensical entities continued unabated.
+Green, red, pink, and purple beings of pure chaos proliferated, their very existence defying logic and reason.
+The absurdity of their forms mirrored the chaos that had gripped the cosmos.
+These entities, devoid of purpose or meaning, populated the desolate realms, further exacerbating the surreal nightmare that unfolded.

+As the fast-forwarded narrative progressed, the once-lively galaxies became mere shadows of their former selves.
+The cosmic tapestry, once painted with the hues of vibrant nebulae and swirling stardust, was now tainted by the encroaching darkness of the insatiable tentacles.
+The visual tableau was a manifestation of cosmic entropy, a relentless march towards the void where all meaning and vibrancy ceased to exist.

+Tron's declaration hung heavily in the air, resonating with the gravity of the unfolding cosmic tragedy.
+The world, once a bastion of life and vibrance, was now a desiccated husk, consumed by an unfathomable force that cared not for the beauty it obliterated.
+The relentless progression of the scene echoed the inevitability of cosmic decay, a dire fate from which there seemed to be no escape.

 [At this point, the entire world is the parasite's,] Tron stated.
 [Since they don't have a world of their own to sustain them, they will bleed this world for all that it is worth and then move on.
 And because my second world is searchable by tracking down my signature, it is only an eventuality for my new world to be on the parasite's crosshairs].